-Long awaited new laws in Australia will soon protect small businesses from unfair terms in standard form contracts.
+Long awaited new laws in Australia now protect small businesses from unfair terms in standard form contracts.
 Here are six key things you need to know about these changes.

 1. When will the new protections come into effect?

 The new protections contained in the Australian Consumer Law and Australian Securities and Investments Commission Act, will start applying to standard form contracts entered into, varied or renewed on or after 12 November, 2016 where:

 - The contract is for the supply of goods, services, interests in land, financial products or financial services;

 - At least one of the parties is a small business; and